redis/redis-doc/commands/bitcount.md

 ---

 Bitmaps are a very space efficient representation of certain kinds of information.
-One example is a web application that needs to the history of every user visits, so that for instance it is possible to understand what users are good targets of beta features, or for any other purpose.
+One example is a web application that needs the history of user visits, so that for instance it is possible to determine what users are good targets of beta features, or for any other purpose.

 Using the `SETBIT` command this is trivial to accomplish, identifying every